nickydavey/devnet-k8s/README.md

   Adds a service to the simple pod using the default ClusterIP service type

 ### pod_service_nodePort.yml
-  Demonstrates a service using the NodePort type, showing the app is reachability via a node IP:Port combination
+  Demonstrates a service using the NodePort type, showing the app is reachable via a node IP:Port combination

 ### pod_service_configmap.yml
   Demonstrates how to pass environment variables to a Pod using configMaps